fluid-project/personal-data-server/README.md

 The documentation for helper scripts can be found in the [Helper Scripts Documentation](./docs/HelperScripts.md).

+## Deployments

+### pds.fluidproject.org

+The `main` branch of this repository is automatically deployed to [pds.fluidproject.org](https://pds.fluidproject.org) using a GitHub Actions [workflow](./.github/workflows/deploy-main.yml).

+This deployment uses the `PDS_SERVERPORT` and `PDS_DOMAIN` environment variables (defined [here](https://github.com/fluid-project/personal-data-server/settings/secrets/actions) to customize the default settings.

+The `PDS_DOMAIN` variable is set to `https://pds.fluidproject.org` and directly impacts how the `REDIRECT_URI` value is provided for SSO users.

+The `PDS_SERVERPORT` variable is set to `38095` which is a staticly allocated port in the deployment server.
+If this needs to be changed for any reason, the change should also be reflected in the Ansible configuration repository (specifically, the load balancers group_vars).

 ## FAQ

 ### How to deal with the permission failure when trying to execute docker?